cbucket/cbucket.github.io/html/readme.md

 This page generates prettyfied column output similar to the output produced by the psql terminal application.

+### ConflueceGen.html
+This program generates code suitable to be cut/pasted into confluence wiki using comma/tab delimited output from Navicat.

 ### comma_in_clause.html
 This page will convert a list of inputs to a SQL fragment suitable for use with an SQL in clause.
 It assumes that the